mformigo/subtitle-tools/readme.md

 Extracting a language using `vobsub2srt filename --index 0` can have the following results:
 * stuck processing forever
 * an error and  no `filename.srt`
+* an error and  a `filename.srt`
 * an empty `filename.srt` file
 * a `filename.srt` file filled with cues without any dialogue
 * a valid `filename.srt`

+Possible errors when extracting a language:
+* missing the language trainingdata
+* bad alloc exception (server related?)